-As previously described, Northwest Farm Credit Services, ACA conducts its business activities through two wholly owned subsidiaries.
-Long-term mortgage lending activities are operated through a wholly owned FLCA subsidiary that is exempt from federal and state income tax.
-Short-and intermediate-term lending activities are operated through a wholly owned PCA subsidiary.
+As previously described, Northwest Farm Credit Services, ACA conducts its business activities through two wholly-owned subsidiaries.
+Long-term mortgage lending activities are operated through a wholly-owned FLCA subsidiary that is exempt from federal and state income tax.
+Short- and intermediate-term lending activities are operated through a wholly-owned PCA subsidiary.
 Noninterest expenses are allocated to each subsidiary based on estimated relative service.
 Transactions between the subsidiaries and the parent company have been eliminated upon consolidation.
 The ACA, along with the PCA subsidiary, are subject to federal income taxes and state income taxes in Idaho, Oregon, Montana, Alaska and California.
 Both entities currently operate as cooperatives that qualify for tax treatment under Subchapter T of the IRC.
 Accordingly, under specified conditions, they can exclude from taxable income amounts distributed as qualified patronage refunds in the form of cash, stock or allocated surplus.
 Provisions for income taxes are made only on those earnings that will not be distributed as qualified patronage refunds.
-Northwest FCS accounts for income taxes ultimately payable or recoverable based on federal and state laws.
+Northwest FCS accounts for income taxes under the liability method.
+Accordingly, deferred taxes are recognized for estimated taxes ultimately payable or recoverable based on federal and state laws.
 For additional information, refer to Note 9.